Research Fellow in Modelling Climate-Ice Sheet Interactions

 Grade: Grade 7

-Working Time: 100% - We encourage applications for job share / part time / flexible working arrangements
+Working Time: 100% - We will consider job share/flexible working arrangements

 Post Type: Full Time